-On September 14, 2021, the Company completed the final payment required under the transaction to acquire Electrum's 60% interest in SSHL via payment of US\$2,000,000 in cash and issuance of 7,971,878 common shares equal to US\$2,000,000 based on the greater of the prior 20-day volume weighted average trading price and the Discounted Market Price of the shares.
+On September 14, 2021, the Company completed the final payment required under the transaction to acquire Electrum's 60% interest in SSHL.
 In addition, during the fiscal period to date, the Company closed brokered and non-brokered private placements for gross proceeds of \$12,000,000 and received \$2,641,625 from stock option and share purchase warrant exercises.

-Net proceeds from these activities have been and are being used for: exploration at CLM, including a mineral resource update on the project; payment of the remaining balance due to Electrum; new green fields drilling at El Sol; exploration at Oro; acquisition of Hermanas and general working capital purposes.
+Net proceeds from these activities have been and are being used for: exploration at CLM, including a mineral resource update on the project; payment of the remaining balance due to Electrum; new green fields drilling at El Sol; drilling at Oro; acquisition of Hermanas and general working capital purposes.

-I. Outstanding Equity and Convertible Securities
+K. Outstanding Equity and Convertible Securities